feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

     ]
   },

-**PlayerRecoil**
-"""""""""""""""""
+**PlayerRecoil & PlayerRecoilA**
+"""""""""""""""""""""""""""""""""

 ::

   {
   "lineTrigger": "PlayerRecoil",
   "move": ["Thrust"],
   "theText":[
     "Checks if the specified skill the player used had recoil, triggering after the attack.
-Triggers before HitWith.", "If in sex stance, it will take priority over PlayerRecoilA."
+Triggers before HitWith/HitWithA.", "Biased towards Sex skills, but will use PlayerRecoilA pool as a fallback."
     ]
   },

-**PlayerRecoilA**
-"""""""""""""""""
 ::

   {
   "lineTrigger": "PlayerRecoilA",
   "move": ["Thrust"],
   "theText":[
     "Checks if the specified skill the player used had recoil, triggering after the attack.
-Triggers before HitWith.", "If in anal stance, it will take priority PlayerRecoil."
+Triggers before HitWith/HitWithA.", "Biased towards Anal skills, but will use PlayerRecoil pool as a fallback."
     ]
   },

 **OnSurrender**
 """"""""""""""""

 ::

   {